Getting started with investing can be overwhelming. You probably realize it’s something that can help you build wealth, but where do you begin?

 Platforms like Acorns do charge monthly fees that range from $1 to $9 per month depending on the plan you choose.

-Micro Investing App Comparison
+How Do These Micro Investing App Compare?

 |Company||Apple Store Rating||Min.
 Monthly Cost|

 If you are a beginning investor, many of these micro investing apps have useful features that can help you get started.
 Some of the options are also helpful for intermediate investors.

 You can start slow with apps that help you manage your spending and invest automatically, or you may opt to get more involved by learning about individual stocks and options.